-c) Detailed structure of predicted tornadoes on the 50-m grid
+c.
+Detailed structure of predicted tornadoes on the 50-m grid

-We have shown that the 50-m grid spacing simulation produced a strong tornado that tracked within 8 km of the observed OKC tornado.
-To further justify the claim that the modelsimulated tornadoes are realistic, we examine in more detail the low-level fields associated with the simulated tornadoes, and link the simulated features with tornado conceptual models from previous studies.
+We have shown that the 50-m grid-spacing simulation produced a strong tornado that tracked within 8 km of the observed OKC tornado.
+To further justify the claim that the model-simulated tornadoes are realistic, we examine in more detail the low-level fields associated with the simulated tornadoes, and link the simulated features with tornado conceptual models from previous studies.

-Fig. 14 presents the time evolution of the near-surface vertical vorticity associated with the first tornado in the 50-m simulation.
-This figure shows that the tornado initially has a singlecell structure when the maximum vertical vorticity is found at the vortex center; it quickly evolves into a structure with a maximum vorticity ring by 2212 then breaks down into multiple vortices that develop on the vorticity ring between 2213 and 2215.
-The tornado during this period is characteristic of a vortex with very large values of swirl ratio (e.g., Davies-Jones 1986; 2001).
-After 2215, the tornado weakens with a large area of less organized vorticity.
-Around 2217, the tornado re-intensifies and the high vorticity becomes more concentrated; after 2219 the tornado takes on a classic two-celled (Davies-Jones 1986; Davies-Jones et al. 2001) appearance with a well-formed ring of vorticity surrounding a central downdraft.
-This structure is also indicative of fairly large values of swirl ratio, though likely not as large as those at the earlier times when sub-vortices were much better defined.
+Figure 14 presents the time evolution of the nearsurface vertical vorticity associated with the first tornado in the 50-m simulation.
+Figure 14 shows that the tornado initially has a single-cell structure when the maximum vertical vorticity is found at the vortex center; it quickly evolves into a structure with a maximum vorticity ring by 2212 UTC then breaks down into multiple vortices that develop on the vorticity ring between 2213 and 2215 UTC.
+The tornado during this period is characteristic of a vortex with very large swirl ratio values (e.g., Davies-Jones 1986; Davies-Jones et al. 2001).
+After 2215 UTC, the tornado weakens with a large area of less organized vorticity.
+Around 2217 UTC, the tornado reintensifies and the high vorticity becomes more concentrated; after 2219 UTC the tornado takes on a classic two-celled (Davies-Jones 1986; Davies-Jones et al. 2001) appearance with a well-formed ring of vorticity surrounding a central downdraft.
+This structure is also indicative of fairly large swirl ratio values, though likely not as large as those at the earlier times when the subvortices were much better defined.

-To further examine the structure of the simulated tornado, Fig. 15 presents horizontal and vertical cross sections of velocity and vorticity fields associated with the first simulated tornado at 2213 and 2220, the times when the tornado's low-level vertical vorticity is near its peak values (Fig. 13).
-At 2213, at the first model above surface or about 10 m AGL (Fig. 15a), an arc of large positive vertical vorticity and upward vertical velocity is present, that contains intense subvortices rotating cyclonically around the tornado vortex.
+To further examine the structure of the simulated tornado, Fig. 15 presents horizontal and vertical cross sections of the velocity and vorticity fields associated with the first simulated tornado at 2213 and 2220 UTC, the times when the tornado's low-level vertical vorticity is near its peak values (Fig. 13).
+At 2213 UTC, at the first model above the surface or about 10 m AGL (Fig. 15a), an arc of large positive vertical vorticity and upward vertical velocity is present that contains intense subvortices rotating cyclonically around the tornado vortex.
 The maximum winds associated with the simulated tornado are found within these subvortices.
 Near the center of the vortex is downward motion.
-A south-north vertical cross-section through the tornado (and strongest subvortex) at this time (Fig. 15c) reveals that the northern part of the tornado is predominantly characterized by strong updrafts that extend above 1.5 km height.
-The strongest low-level updraft is found on the immediate south side of the subvortex with maximum values of $24 \text{ m s}^{-1}$ within one hundred meters of the ground.
-On the immediate north side of this intense sub-vortex is also a vertical velocity maximum while near the center of the subvortex at 100-200 m above AGL is a local vertical velocity minimum.
-This minimum is induced by downward pressure gradient force associated with strong near surface rotation of the subvortex; this is the so-called vortex-valve effect (Lemon et al. 1975; Trapp 2000) where strong surface rotation induces a downdraft at the vortex center and inhibits further intensification of vortex or causes vortex decay.
+A south-north vertical cross section through the tornado (and strongest subvortex) at this time (Fig. 15c) reveals that the northern part of the tornado is predominantly characterized by strong updrafts that extend above 1.5-km height.
+The strongest low-level updraft is found on the immediate south side of the subvortex with maximum values of $24 \,\mathrm{m \, s}^{-1}$ within $100 \,\mathrm{m}$ of the ground.
+On the immediate north side of this intense subvortex a vertical velocity maximum is also present, while near the center of the subvortex at 100-200 m above AGL a local vertical velocity minimum is identified.
+This minimum is induced by the downward pressure gradient force associated with strong near-surface rotation of the subvortex; this is the so-called vortex-valve effect (Lemon et al. 1975; Trapp 2000), where strong surface rotation induces a downdraft at the vortex center and inhibits further vortex intensification or causes vortex decay.